 Screening (Self-Pay) Virtual Colonoscopy

-For patients who meet American Cancer Society guidelines of-average risk-for colon cancer, you may self-pay ($1,063) and obtain a virtual colonoscopy.
+For patients who meet American Cancer Society guidelines of-average risk-for colon cancer, you may self-pay ($3,084, of which a 25% discount is offered) and obtain a virtual colonoscopy.
 Generally this means you:

-Call Paula Martinez at 773-702-6200, who will go through a checklist with you and answer your questions.
-She will send you a card to test your stool for blood.
+Call our registration team at 773-795-9723, who will go through a checklist with you and answer your questions.
+They will send you a card to test your stool for blood.
 You will be given instructions on how to pay and how to schedule your tests.

 Insurance-Billed VC for Incomplete Colonoscopy Or Patients Who Cannot Undergo Colonoscopy

 Patients who have an incomplete colonoscopy at The University of Chicago, are offered a same-day VC if their colonoscopy is incomplete.
 The patient is already prepared so by doing it on the same day, the patient avoids the need for another prep and another day off from work.
 This is a particular advantage to having your conventional colonoscopy done at the University of Chicago.
 For more information about how to make an appointment with a gastroenterologist please see the Gastroenterology at the University of Chicago website.
 We believe that in our hands, virtual colonoscopy is the best test to evaluate for polyps and masses in patients who have an incomplete colonoscopy or who cannot undergo colonoscopy or who refuse colonoscopy.
 Insurance is billed for these VC exams, as a non-infused CT of the abdomen and pelvis.
-If you have had a VC here under these circumstances and insurance refuses to pay, please contact Paula Martinez at 773-702-6200.
+If you have had a VC here under these circumstances and insurance refuses to pay, please contact our registration team at 773-795-9723.
 Traditionally, patients who have had an incomplete colonoscopy would undergo a barium enema.
-We also offer outstanding expertise in double contrast barium enema examination for those doctors and patients who prefer this exam.
-For more information about a double contrast barium enema please refer contact Dr. Arunas Gasparitis, Assistant Professor of Clinical Radiology, GI/GU Radiology at the University of Chicago.

 Will My Insurance Pay For Virtual Colonoscopy?